NJ court: counsel must be appointed prior to suspending driver's licenses

 [B]oth due process and fundamental fairness require courts to provide counsel to indigent obligors at any hearing at which a hearing officer may recommend a driver’s license suspension to a court, or at any hearing when the family court itself is considering a driver’s license suspension … a driver’s license suspension is a consequence of magnitude that triggers the right to counsel in criminal and municipal court cases ...
 While the Rodriguez Court referenced a 'substantial' loss of driving privileges, this court’s analysis of the private interests involved in maintaining a driver’s license renders even an “indefinite” or “temporary” suspension capable of imposing significant impacts with far-reaching consequences, especially for indigent obligors.
 Thus, it is hard to justify providing appointed counsel for indigent defendants in some proceedings where driver’s licenses may be suspended, but not for other proceedings.

-The New Jersey Law Journal has more on the case.
+The New Jersey Law Journal and NJ 1015 have more on the case.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.

 The NCCRC worked closely with counsel on the right to counsel claim.